 While it didn’t beat the other foam toppers in testing, we’d still recommend the Nest Bedding Cooling Topper, which could help to provide more cushioning on a too-firm mattress.
 It’s made from the brand’s proprietary foam, and our testers liked its soft and squishy texture.
 It also has an attractive design and is made in the US using CertiPUR-US certified foam.

 This topper had a very slight odor after unboxing, and it was a tad too short for the mattress.
 Because it’s only 2 inches thick, we were able to detect objects placed underneath the surface, and it also got quite warm during testing.
 Overall, it’s not a bad choice for those looking to make a firm mattress more comfortable, but it’s a bit pricey compared to other comparable options.

-After extensive testing, we're confident that the Sleep Innovations Dual Layer Gel Memory Foam Mattress Topper would be a great fit for most people.
-The topper’s dual-layer design delivers the perfect amount of cushioning and support, and the built-in skirt keeps it snuggly in place on your mattress.
+After extensive testing, we're confident that the Saatva Mattress Topper (view at Saatva) would be a great fit for most people.
+It's extremely supportive and made of thoughtful materials that are designed to last a lifetime.
 For something a little cheaper, the LUCID Ventilated Gel Memory Foam Mattress Topper (view at Amazon) is cushy and supportive.
 We liked its airy feel, which is achieved thanks to dozens of ventilation holes in the foam.